Basketball in the United States: High school basketball

 High school basketball is a popular activity.
-The National Federation of State High School Associations featured 541,479 boys and 429,504 girls in basketball teams as of the 2014–15 season.
+The National Federation of State High School Associations featured 540,704 boys and 356,240 girls in basketball teams as of the 2024–25 season.

-Many high school basketball teams have intense local followings, especially in the Midwest and Upper South.
+Many high school basketball teams have intense local followings, especially in the Midwest.
 Indiana has 10 of the 12 largest high school gyms in the United States, and is famous for its basketball passion, known as Hoosier Hysteria.